weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 <br>

-✏️ - <b>Edit the first meta node to connect on first run: (you can skip this if you start with v0.12.0)
+✏️ - <b>Edit the first meta node to connect on first run: <br>(you can skip this if you start with v0.12.0)
 </b>

 ```toml